 A more effective approach is to sit on a an exercise ball rather than a chair.
 This demands a constant low level activation of your core and leg muscles; even on the balls with stable bases and low back support like this one.
 If you are 5’7’’ or taller, you will likely need to get a 65 cm ball to use rather than the 52 cm ball it comes with.

 And finally, my best recommendation is to consider getting a height-adjustable standing desk that allows you to both stand and sit at different parts of the day.
-My favorite brand is VARIDESK and they have a variety of options to fit different needs.
+I have two favorites in this category: